LinuxUsersLinuxMint/AdWMGUI/README.md

 English:

 * AdWMGUI software will be released for download from github on 03/01/2024 (March 1, 2024).
-* To download AdWMGUI from LinuxUsersLinuxMint website: https://linuxuserslinuxmint.github.io/Contents/adwmgui/STEP_2/EN/index.html
+* AdWMGUI software was released for download from github on 03/01/2024 (March 1, 2024).